sdenna/RN_NavigationEx/README.md

 can utilize a Tab navigation.
 Also in the app folder is an additional file title how_to_add_entry_screen.txt that explains how to combine a Stack Nav and a Tab Nav to make it so that you can have an entry screen that loads first and then enter the Tab Nav.

+## NestedNavPassData

+This app shows how to use a loading screen and then enter into a tab navigation.
+I am also showing a simple way to pass data from one screen to another using parameters.
+If you have a more complex data system where you will want to have data persist across many screens, then you should use the context - which is the recommended method for global data.